learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Added buttons to the custom form response interface to bulk download files
 - Added the default values to the help text in the tag settings UI
 - When students are unenrolled from classes, their lottery preferences are no longer expired
+- Users without a profile are now prompted to fill one out upon logging in
+- Added an option to the grid-based class changes interface to check-in (or not check-in) students when changing their schedules

 Minor bug fixes
 ~~~~~~~~~~~~~~~